sciZer0/7/v/README.md

 Eventually, there might (will inevitably) be people who are searching for the creators eligible for donations, making the lists.

-Number #1 of the lists might be Anatoly Yakovenko.
+One of the first names of such lists might be Anatoly Yakovenko.

 <h1>CONCLUSION</h1>